Geeksltd/Olive/docs/Services/Email.md

 ```

 As you can see we have injected `IEmailOutbox`, first saved email message and then send email message according to defined templated.

+> **Notice**: in this example, we have sent email instantly after saving to the database, but if you just save the email message in the database Olive will send emails on a regular basis that is configurable in the `TaskManager` class.